habetuz/Sheets_Tracking/README.md

 ## Post custom updates

-To log custom updates like buton clicks or inputs use the `SHEETS_TRACKING.updateValue(name, value, type)` function.
+To log custom updates like button clicks or inputs use the `SHEETS_TRACKING.updateValue(name, value, type)` function.

 - `name` specifies the display name of the value.
 - `value` specifies the value you want to post.